CleanestMink126/Project1BruckerSteelman/reports/draft_final_report.md

 **Figure 1.** A synthetic complex network constructed with *N* = 2500.

 As can be seen in *Figure 1*, The values *r* and *theta* map each node into a 2-dimensional polar space.
-Two nodes' distance in this space represent their similarity, not their physical distance; two nodes that are very close to each other are very similar.
-Also note that low values of *r* are very rare, as they correspond to high values of *k*, which has a very low probability in a power law distribution.
+Two nodes' distance in this space represent their similarity, not their physical distance; two nodes that are close to each other are similar.
+Also note that low values of *r* are rare, as they correspond to high values of *k*, which has a low probability in a power law distribution.

 ##### Greedy Routing